 The Private Harley Street Clinic

-At the Private Harley Street Clinic, you’ll have to pay £195 for a swab test to complete at home, which you then send back by Royal Mail Special Delivery or via a courier that will handle a Category B sample.
+At the Private Harley Street Clinic, you’ll have to pay £149 (plus £15 for delivery) for a swab test to complete at home, which you then send back by Royal Mail Special Delivery.

 Alternatively, you can get an antigen test from a medical professional to find out if you have the virus, but you’ll have to pay up to £350 for the privilege.

-If you go into a clinic, the test will cost you £250 but this increases to £350 for a home visit although you can get a ‘fit to fly’ or ‘fit to work’ medical certificate for no extra charge.
+If you go into a clinic, the test will cost you £250 but this increases to £350 for a home visit (Central London only) although you can get a ‘fit to fly’ or ‘fit to work’ medical certificate for no extra charge.

-You can expect to receive your results between 24 and 48 hours after your test, although the Private Harley Street Clinic says it gets 90% of results back to people within 24 hours.
+You can expect to receive your results between 24 and 72 hours after your test (or after the laboratory receives your sample).

 The Private Harley Street Clinic is an approved supplier to the NHS and Public Health England, and its tests are CE-marked.